Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

 \section{DP tangle equivalence in other diagrammatic settings}

-So far, in Sections~\ref{sec:setup} and~\ref{sec:equivalence}, the links in the thickened torus are meant to be embeddings of (some copies of) the circle undergoing ambient isotopy.
-Consequently, the diagrams are meant to contain only classical crossings and be related by the discrete isotopy moves presented in Subsection~\ref{sec:isotopy}.
-Subsequently, the above extend to the generated DP tangles.

-In this section we discuss DP tangle equivalence when the links in the thickened torus along with their isotopy equivalences belong to other diagrammatic categories.
-Namely, we first discuss the case of regular isotopy and framed link isotopy.
-Then we discuss the cases of virtual and welded links, these of pseudolinks and singular links, and these of tied links and bonded links, all forming new classes of knotted objects.
+In this section we discuss DP tangle equivalence when the links in the thickened torus, and subsequently their isotopy equivalences, belong to other diagrammatic categories.
+We first discuss the case of regular isotopy and framed link isotopy.
+Then we discuss the cases of virtual and welded links, the cases of pseudo and singular links, and the cases of tied and bonded links, all forming new classes of tangled objects.
+The theories of DP tangles in these other settings can find applications in areas of science such as, molecular chemistry, textiles and meta-materials.

-We note that the setting for DP tangles described in Section~\ref{sec:setup} and the analysis detailed in Section~\ref{sec:equivalence} apply equally to any diagrammatic category.
-So, for the study of DP tangles related to any one of the above topological settings, we only need to adapt our analysis in the context of Subsection~\ref{sec:isotopy}.
-All the rest applies invariantly.
-We present below each setting separately, focusing especially on its combinatorial isotopy.
-The central feature here lies in the elements of the diagrams which cross the specified longitude-meridian curves, so as to extend the surface isotopies of Subsection~\ref{sec:isotopy} to our diagrammatic category.
-Then, using the complete set of surface isotopies, any diagrammatic isotopy move in the category, that crosses the longitude-meridian curves, can be pushed in the interior of a flat motif.
+\smallbreak The general setting for DP tangles described in Section~\ref{sec:setup} and the detailed analysis in the subsequent sections, in particular the analysis of global transformations in Sections~\ref{sec:shiftequivalence},~\ref{sec:scaleequivalence},~\ref{sec:dehnequivalence},~\ref{sec:unimodular}, apply equally to any diagrammatic category.
+So, for the study of DP tangles related to any one of the above topological settings, we only need to adapt our analysis in the context of local isotopy, detailed in Section~\ref{sec:local_isotopy}.
+We present below each setting separately, calling especially on its combinatorial isotopy.
+The main focus here lies in the elements of the diagrams which cross the specified longitude-meridian curves, so as to extend the surface isotopies of Section~\ref{sec:local_isotopy} to each diagrammatic category.
+Then, using the complete set of surface isotopies, any diagrammatic isotopy move in the category that crosses the longitude-meridian curves, can be pushed in the interior of a flat motif.